liquinlab/elm-smile/docs/views.md

 effects**: Yes, saves the data from the tasks.
 **Typical accessibility**: `{requiresConsent: true, requiresDone: false}`

-CAPTHCAs (Completely Automated Public Turing test to tell Computers and Humans) are simple tasks used to verify that the user is a human and not a computer.
+CAPTCHAS (Completely Automated Public Turing test to tell Computers and Humans) are simple tasks used to verify that the user is a human and not a computer.
 We developed a unique CAPTCHA system for <SmileText/> that is fun and engaging for participants.
 The Smile CAPTCHA is a series of tasks that are easy for humans